 Zach: This has been an evolving issue as well, because while Procopio was winding its way through the Federal Court system, there was in fact, a bill introduced to Congress.
 It passed the House last Congress, so before the change in January – it passed the House, went over to the Senate and never saw the light of day, is our understanding, I think – my understanding at least, of what happened over there.
 Leader McConnell, I don’t believe, ever brought to the floor for a vote and so, while Congress was working to maybe start compensating Blue Water veterans, as well as some Thailand veterans and others, while they were doing that, this case kind of beat the bill and made it through the system a little bit faster, and now the courts have awarded relief for the – for these Blue Water veterans.
 Courtney, can you remind everybody who the class of veterans affected by this?

 Courtney: Yeah, yeah.
-So, they are Blue Water veterans, so veterans that served within the 12 nautical miles off the shore of Vietnam and if they served during the time period between 1962 and 1975.
+So, they are Blue Water veterans, so veterans that served within the 12 nautical miles from the line of demarcation of Vietnam and if they served during the time period between 1962 and 1975.

 Zach: And, this has no effect on people who were previously afforded the presumption, which are people who served on the land mass and the brown water.
 It just adds this class of veterans to the presumptive conditions, so that in a nutshell is what happened today.
 It was one of the biggest decisions in probably the past 20 years of Veterans law.
 It’s a huge decision – there’s a lot of complicated legal concepts that are at play in it.
 We have a ton of information about it on cck-law.com.
 We have a blog up about it, we’ll have a link to the opinion so that people can do their own research and learn a little bit about it on their own.
 So, closing thoughts Brad?